openlayers/workshop/doc/en/basics/README.md

 ## Further reading

 In the [final chapter](../deploying/) of the workshop, we will learn how create a production build of the application for deployment.

+As a starting point for your own applications, we recommend looking at the [examples](https://openlayers.org/en/master/examples/).

+The [API documentation](https://openlayers.org/en/master/apidoc/) provides reference to all classes and functions of OpenLayers.